Ronald Acuña homers, steals 50th base in Braves' 11-5 win over Brewers

 UP NEXT

-Brewers RHP Colin Rea (5-4, 4.53) will pitch the final game of the regular season between the Braves and Brewers on Sunday.
-The Braves have yet to announce a starter.
+Brewers RHP Colin Rea (5-4, 4.53) will face Braves A.J.
+Smith-Shawver (1-0, 4.32) in the final game of the regular season between the Braves and Brewers on Sunday.

 ——